Bismarck Tower (Aachen)

-The Aachen Bismarck Tower is one of 173 still-standing towers and columns (of the 240 originally built), which were constructed in the German Empire to commemorate the founder of the German state, Otto von Bismarck (1815-1898).
+The Aachen Bismarck Tower is one of 173 still-standing towers and columns (of the 240 originally built), which were constructed in the German Empire between 1869 and 1934 to commemorate the founder of the German state, Otto von Bismarck (1815-1898).

 History

-As with most Bismarck towers and columns, which were constructed between 1869 and 1934, the Aachen Bismarck Tower also had its beginning at the beginning of the 20th century.
+As with most Bismarck towers and columns, the Aachen Bismarck Tower also had its beginning at the beginning of the 20th century.
 On 22 July 1907, through the efforts of the then mayor Philipp Veltman, the tower's construction was initiated.
 The idea for this project originated with the student society at RWTH Aachen.
 To realize the project, the committee came together with some influential Aachen citizens, under the chairmanship of retired Gerichtsassessor Robert Oskar Julius von Görschen (1829-1914).
 On 26 April 1904 the city council voted to support construction under the motto "...des nationalen Gedankens wegen wie auch der Festigung und Erhaltung der Eintracht unserer Stadt“, which translates roughly to, "To the idea of nationhood, as well as for the strengthening and preservation of the unity of our city".
 It was also in commemoration of the fact that Otto von Bismarck served as a government clerk in Aachen before he entered politics.